pemukl/python-template/README.md

 ## What you get

 A fresh python project nicely set up with git, pre-commit code formatting, a docker config and pixi dependency management set up for you.
+You can find an example of how your project will look like here: https://github.com/pemukl/python-template-instance.git

 Why pixi?
 Because it has a project-oriented dependency management similar to poetry but it adds the power of the conda ecosystem, enabling you to install non-python dependencies. https://pixi.sh/v0.26.1/switching_from/poetry/